How wood stoves distribute heat

 Simply put, radiant heat is infra-red radiation, emitted by a hot surface that strikes objects in its path.

-A radiant stove is a stove that heats by emitting infra-red radiation.
+A radiant stove is a stove that distributes heat by emitting infra-red radiation.
 Fire heats the stove, and the stove emits infra-red radiation (which heats you.)

-Simply put, circulating stoves heat air.
+Simply put, circulating wood stoves distribute heat by heating the air.
 Heat is transferred to air moving across the hot surface.
 The air heats up, and rises.
 The rising air draws more air up after it, causing circulation of air.

 A circulating stove uses panels spaced out from the firebox, allowing air to circulate between the firebox and the panels.